AUTO-FREE NEW YORK!

 Livable City Plan

 Pro-Transit, Pro-Earth Groups and AgenciesWe've listed here, for the New York metropolitan area, then nationwide, the websites for some of the many, many organizations that are trying to make our local, state and federal governments more responsible and responsive.
 These groups are generally hardworking and quite outspoken.
 Some have big budgets, hundreds of staffers and executive directors with whopping big salaries, while others operate on a shoestring or rely heavily on volunteers.
-Regardless, they all deserve your support, not just a visit to their website.
+Regardless, they all deserve your support, not just a visit to their website or a like on your social media.
 Also listed are some relevant government agencies.
 Ultimately, these advocacy groups speak out for the planet we live on, and for nature, which, of course, has no voice at that crooked table where perhaps a couple of dozen men from around the world are deciding humanity's, and the natural world's, fate.
 These groups often bring a marvelous wealth of information and a worldview which says, above all, that citizens have the right and duty to become involved in the democratic process, locally, regionally and nationally, when it comes to preserving the planet we live on.
 Remember the old saying, more true than ever: the price of democracy is endless vigilance.
 What a refreshing contrast these groups offer to the blunt economic censorship and consumerist coercion of the corporate-owned media, who try to distract, divide and misinform us!

 [PS - Please contact us if you see a link that needs updating]